 Our champion players from the 1800’s (e.g. Charles Eady and George Bailey Snr), through to the 21st century (Tim Paine and George Bailey Jnr), are celebrated throughout.

-Team success is also prominently displayed, with many trophies (including the 1979 Gillette Cup), artifacts and photos to tell the story.
+Team success is also prominently displayed, with many trophies (including the 1979 Gillette Cup), artefacts and photos to tell the story.

 (Opening hours will vary on match days)